Practice proper inspection & maintenance ensure reliable fire protection

 An electrical malfunction in an office building causes a fire.
 The fire department rolls up to the building, sirens blaring.
 They rush to the fire hydrant, connect their hose—and no water comes out.
 Whoops.

 Fire hydrant maintenance is—quite literally—a life-or-death proposition.
-The following information on fire hydrant operation and maintenance provides insight into this process.
+The following information on operation and maintenance provides insight into this process.
 These tips apply to the dry-barrel hydrants commonly used on water distribution systems in the Midwest.

 Fire hydrants must be operated properly, so adequate fire protection can consistently be provided.
-Always use a hydrant wrench when operating a fire hydrant.
+Always use a hydrant wrench.
 Repeated use of a pipe wrench on the five-sided operating nut will round off the nut so a hydrant wrench will no longer work.

 After opening the highest port, slowly open the hydrant valve a few turns until water has reached the open port.
 Flush any debris that may be in the fire hydrant barrel.
 When the water is clear, slowly open the hydrant fully.
 It is important to displace trapped air from the hydrant barrel.
 Compressed air could cause problems.
 Remember that air is compressible, and water is not compressible.

 Sometimes the internal hydrant valve may not function properly due to debris or mechanical problems.
 Whenever possible, attach an operating hand valve to the port from which water will flow.
 If flow from the fire hydrant cannot be completely shut down using the operating nut, use the hand valve to stop flow, and then close the control valve on the hydrant lead to completely shut down the hydrant so repairs and/or replacement work can be done.

 Very old fire hydrants should not be operated by inexperienced personnel because hydrants may not seat well when closed and may be left running.
 Also, an inexperienced person may break the stem while forcing it in an attempt to get the hydrant to stop leaking.
 Therefore, the use of a pipe or “cheater” bar should be discouraged when operating an older hydrant.

 Flow should be diverted by diffusers, hoses or other equipment.
 Proper traffic control should be provided as needed.